Skip to content

 Return per unit of maximum drawdown.

-Calculate Calmar ratio — annualised return divided by maximum drawdown.
-Enter max drawdown and see the result instantly.
+Calculate the Calmar ratio — annualised return divided by maximum drawdown — to measure return earned per unit of worst-case loss endured.

 What this tool does